jc639/local-gigs/README.md

 can make no guarantee that they are all possible...

 1. Install [spotipy](https://github.com/plamere/spotipy) by following instructions in the link
-2. Register as developer on Spotify, and register you app which you need to use the client details to authorise.
+2. Register as developer on Spotify, and register your app which you need to use the client details to authorise.
 Details on how to do this are in the spotipy [documentation](http://spotipy.readthedocs.org/)
-3. These client details need to be plug into the localgigs.py file for OAuth2 authorisation, the details of which are in the spotipy docs.
+3. These client details need to be plugged into the localgigs.py file for OAuth2 authorisation, the details of which are in the spotipy docs.
 3. Finally you would need to get a Songkick API which you can read about [here.](https://www.songkick.com/developer) There are some [terms](https://www.songkick.com/developer/api-terms-of-use) that need to be met to get one, and you need to give specifics details of what you are doing.
-The API key is need in new instance of localgigs object.
+The API key is needed in new instance of localgigs object.

 ## Finally
 I am running this on Raspberry Pi, thats always on, so I just scheduled it to run at 1:00am everyday